 I ensure that mice cannot get into my house by sealing these up.
 Therefore, I will not be a victim of a mouse infestation!
 Prevention is better than a cure.

 How do mice get into your house?
 Simple, by using one of the 8 most common entry points!
 Let’s take a look at these now.

 Over time, and because it is exposed to the elements, your home may end up with several holes.

 It is vital that you regularly check around the perimeter of your home for any signs of wear and tear.

-I am totally guilty of this!
+I am guilty of this!

-Check around your home for any cable holes that are no longer needed!
+If you want to know how to track where mice are entering your house, check around your home for any cable holes that are no longer needed!

 It is time to get the ladder out!
 If you want to know how to keep mice out of your home, you cannot avoid checking your roof.

 Mice are excellent climbers, and will happily traverse the side of your home to find an entry point.